Professional Cloud DevOps Engineer

 -

-- Remember to read the options first.
+- Make a conscious effort to read the options first

-- Read the official reference materials:
+- Read the official reference materials

 -

-Important Materials:
+Important Materials

-- Official Exam Guide
+- Official Guide

-- sre.google/books | Read the three books online for free.
+- sre.google/books|Read all 3 books online for free.

 - Best practices for speeding up builds